sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Mari, Zbrush, Photoshop

 As long as the names follow this naming convention they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.
-For example
+For example here are displacement and normal maps exported from Zbrush:

 | map | name | texture creation method
 |----|----|----